alm-tools/alm/docs/contributing/REDUX.md

 ```

 ## Global state that comes from server
-We setup such state in `main.tsx` basically setting it initially and updating it on new data recieved from server.
+We setup such state in `main.tsx` basically setting it initially and updating it on new data recieved from server. e.g. The updated errors in the current project.